CUBRID/cubrid-manual/en/sql/oodb.rst

     *   The class name must be unique in the database.
 An error occurs if you create a class that inherits another class that does not exist.
     *   The name of a method/attribute must be unique within a class.
 The name cannot contain spaces, and cannot be a reserved keyword of CUBRID.
 Alphabets as well as '_', '#', '%' are allowed in the class name, but the first character cannot be '_'.
 Class names are not case-sensitive.
 A class name will be stored in the system after being converted to lowercase characters.
+    *   Encryption option (TDE) of the class is not inherited.
+For more information, see :ref:`create-tde-table`.

 .. note:: A super class name can begin with the user name so that the owner of the class can be easily identified.